UCLHp/how-to/writeREADME.md

 ## Contribute

-Pull requests are welcome.
+Pull requests are welcome.<br>
 For major changes, please open a ticket first to discuss desired changes: [[repo-name]/issues](http://github.com/agosling/[repo-name]/issues)

 If making changes, please check all tests and add if required.